perticascatalin/Research/RelationalPROG/in_depth.md

 - CNNs used for extracting spatial and translation invariant properties
 - LSTMs used for extracting sequential dependencies

-The RN is used on 3 different tasks, all of which require relational reasoning on a set of objects:
+The RN is used on 3 different tasks, all of which require some kind of relational inference on a set of objects:

 - Visual question answering (datasets: CLEVR - 3d, Sort-of-CLEVR - 2d)
 - Text-based question answering